chettriyuvraj/ez-ssg/README.md

 Fill up _config.json_ as described in [this section](#config)

+### Images and favicon

+- Double check if you have added images and favicon correctly in the _assets_ folde.r

 ### Generate static site

 Finally, you can generate a static site using the following command: